turutupa/gsnake/README.md

 - [ ] Versus mode!
 Let players fight!
     - [ ] Create rooms/lobbies
     - [ ] Power ups? // not in the near future

+## Contributing
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+- Fork the Project
+- Create your Feature Branch (git checkout -b feature/AmazingFeature)
+- Commit your Changes (git commit -m 'Add some AmazingFeature')
+- Push to the Branch (git push origin feature/AmazingFeature)
+- Open a Pull Request

+## Contact
+Feel free to send me an email to albertodelgadocabrera@gmail.com or schedule a call at cal.com/alber

 ## Donations
 I'm trying to run a server with the game running so donations would help greatly into paying it.
 Additionally, it may get laggy for users connecting from far away so I'd love to be able to have servers running on different zones.